BH-webdev-devops/fit-frenzy-backend/README.md

 # FitFrenzy Backend

-**FitFrenzy, a fitness track application, is a backend application designed to manage user authentication, profiles,  workouts delivers quotes to motivate.
+**FitFrenzy, a fitness track application, is a backend application designed to manage user authentication, profiles,  workouts, motivational quotes.
 This application is built with TypeScript and Node.js and it uses Docker for containerization and Google Cloud Run for deployment.**

 ## Table of Contents
 - [Installation](#installation)